- As a certificate holder, what do I do if I move address?

 Please note that as of 22 March 2021, new legislation came into force regarding Antique Firearms.
 Please see the Changes to the Law section on the Licensing home page.

 For further information please visit The Home Office guidance on Antique Firearms What you need to know?

+Due to the UK leaving the EU on 31 January 2020 we are no longer able to issue a European Firearms Pass (EFP).
 If you wish to take your weapons to any other country, whether in or outside the EEC, you should seek advice from the embassy or consulate of that country.
-Even in countries within the EEC, other documents may be required as well as your European Firearms Pass.

 Holders of British firearm and shotgun certificates wishing to take their firearms to Northern Ireland will need a valid certificate of approval from the Chief Constable of the Police Service of Northern Ireland in addition to their usual certificates.